 How about, just this one time, we all leave prejudices and spend this Valentine’s day in peace – with ourselves.

 The truth is, without building a strong, loving relationships with ourselves, it’s highly questionable if we’re able to build a strong, loving relationships with anyone else.
-Most of of the times, they become relationships of co-dependency.
+Most of of the times, they become codependent relationships.

-Co-dependency in a relationship may manifest as us stalking his ex girlfriends all over Facebook, finding all the reasons why she’s a bitch and we’re a much better choice (who are we trying to convince?), freaking out if he doesn’t answer to our texts right away or getting mad because he went shoe shopping with a friend instead of us (this is reasonable only if he went with his mother haha 🙂 ).
-Joking aside, this and all similar situations can lead only to fights, lack of understanding and respect.
+Co-dependency in a relationship may manifest as us stalking his ex girlfriends all over Facebook, finding all the reasons why she’s horrible and we’re a much better choice (who are we trying to convince?), freaking out if he doesn’t answer to our texts right away or getting mad because he went shoe shopping with a friend instead of us.
+All similar situations can lead only to fights, lack of understanding and respect.
 Neither of which are a strong foundations to build our relationships on.

 In relationships based on co-dependency, we allow ourselves to depend on his (or anyone else’s – I’m using romantic relationships as an example because of Valentine’s day, obvs) approval.
 We need him to tell us we’re okay, we’re good enough and we’re lovable.

 Ironically, nothing he ever does can prove us he loves us.
 How could it, if we ourselves don’t believe we’re worthy of love?